From Hayatop, the EIB building in Midtown Manhattan, Rush Limbaugh and the Excellence in Broadcasting Network.

 Give them the 25 bill.

-And the government, they can't retool that fast.
+They can't retool that fast.

-Now here's here's more.
+Now, here's more.

-The guy said, what 25 is not enough?
+The guy said, 25 is not enough.

-How much are you gonna need?
+How much are you going to need?

 AIG, which I don't think anyone would think was as important to the American economy as the auto industry.

-And you know, those who say, hey, go bankrupt so you can cut back on what the unions have won.
+And, you know, those who say, hey, go bankrupt so you can cut back on what the unions have won.

 The unions have already made some concessions.

-But you know, we've had enough anti-union activity and enough increase in income inequality in this country.
+But, you know, we've had enough anti-union activity and enough increase in income inequality in this country.

 I don't want to set a precedent that bankruptcy now is a way in which you undo what gains unions have been able to hold on to.